 Diamond reunited with Rick Rubin for 2008’s Home Before Dark.
 It’s a repeat of the dignified sound of 2005’s 12 Songs, but with prettier tunes and more diversity.
 Backing musicians like Benmont Tench and Mike Campbell are back from 12 Songs, joined by new faces like Matt Sweeney and Dixie Chicks’ Natalie Maines.
 Lyrically, Home Before Dark was inspired by Diamond’s partner’s struggles with chronic back pain.

-Diamond earned more respect from his late career resurgence on Home Before Dark, but immediately reverted to cash-ins – a third installment of Hot August Night and A Cherry Cherry Christmas, featuring a cover of Adam Sandler’s ‘The Chanukah Song’.
+Diamond earned more respect from his late-career resurgence on Home Before Dark, but immediately reverted to cash-ins.
+Subsequent albums from Diamond include the third instalment of Hot August Night and A Cherry Cherry Christmas, featuring a cover of Adam Sandler’s ‘The Chanukah Song’.

 Ten Best Neil Diamond Songs